Stirring it up:

 - Decorate with a sprinkle of crushed, dry mint and garnish with a fresh mint leaf.

-Enjoy the chilled soup as a meal starter, refreshing snack or main course along with your other favorite summertime foods.
+Enjoy the chilled fruit soup as a meal starter, refreshing snack or main course along with your other favorite summertime foods.

 Dishing it out: